 - Consider the scope of work of the external auditors, as appropriate, for the purpose of providing optimal audit coverage to the university at a reasonable overall cost.

-- Periodically provide to the Business Affairs Committee information on the status and results of the annual audit plan, the results of activities and operations reviewed, and the sufficiency of office resources.
+- Periodically provide to the Business Affairs and Audit Committee information on the status and results of the annual audit plan, the results of activities and operations reviewed, and the sufficiency of office resources.
 Reports from “special request” audits may have more limited distribution.

 Standards of Audit Practice